 Call center activities are separate from other departments in a company, so managers do not combine the data from the call center with the data from the sales department, marketing teams, and product teams.

-All data sources are gathered via call center analytics, making information sharing between teams simple and practical.
+All data sources are gathered via customer service analytics, making information sharing between teams simple and practical.

 All teams may access customer data, enabling managers to understand how each department influences the others.